DK-Nguyen/TupLang/01_lexer/README.md

-# Project 01: Lexical Analysis
+# Phase 01: Lexical Analysis
 ## 1. What is lexical analysis and how is it related to other parts in compilation?

 Lexical Analysis is the process of converting a